Commissioning a new piece of music can be a thrilling and rewarding opportunity for any ensemble—and can be more affordable than you think.

 In every commission, I have aimed to write something beautiful and enjoyable for audiences, but unique and challenging for performers.
 Whether an amateur or professional group, instrumental or vocal, my goal as a composer is to honour each ensemble with a piece they will love.

-If you are wanting to discuss a potential collaboration, please use the contact page on this site to express your interest.
-Cost is only one part of this conversation, and although it can sometimes be a prohibitive factor for some groups, I am happy to work within any budget.
+If you are wanting to discuss a potential collaboration, please use the form below to express your interest.
+Cost is only one part of this conversation, and I am happy to work within your budget.

 Remember that a conversation is always non-binding.
 Let’s have a chat!